-Editor's Note: Ask a Manager is a monthly blog series where ICMA asks a current or former local government manager or local government professional to answer a question on a management issue facing local government.
+Editor's Note: Ask an ICMA Manager is a monthly blog series where ICMA asks a current or former local government manager or local government professional to answer a question on a management issue facing local government.

-Ask a Manager: What Is the Difference Between Managing in Large and Small Communities?
+Ask an ICMA Manager: What Is the Difference Between Managing in Large and Small Communities?

 by Bryan Hill, county executive, Fairfax County, Virginia